Released2010

 Wayne's opening lines, "Hey Barbie, are you into Black men?" are a call-out to Nicki Minaj's alter-ego, Harajuku Barbie, a polite girl who sings quietly.
 She stays in this character for most of the song before letting loose at the end, giving us a portent of the flow that would later crown her the Queen Barbz.

-Key, BPM (tempo) and time signature of Knockout.
+Key, mode, time signature and tempo of Knockout.

 Music data, artist images, album covers, and song previews are provided by Spotify.
 Spotify is a trademark of Spotify AB.